MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/bitmaps/pixel-bits.md

 ms.date: 07/11/2018
 ---

-# Accessing SkiaSharp pixel bits
+# Accessing SkiaSharp bitmap pixel bits

 As you saw in the article [**Saving SkiaSharp bitmaps to files**](saving.md), bitmaps are generally stored in files in a compressed format, such as JPEG or PNG.
 In constrast, a SkiaSharp bitmap stored in memory is not compressed.
 It is stored as a sequential series of pixels.
 This uncompressed format facilitates the transfer of bitmaps to a display surface.